haroon10725/CoffeeMachine/README.md

 # CoffeeMachine
 An imitation of a real-time coffee dispensing machine.

-The following are the features of a coffee machine.
+The following are the features of this coffee machine.

 1) Prompt user by asking “What would you like? (espresso/latte/cappuccino/):”
 2) Turn off the Coffee Machine by entering “off” to the prompt.